middlegear/kenjitsu-extensions/README.md

-**hakai-extensions** A lightweight Node.js scraper that extracts video sources from streaming sites.
+**kenjitsu-extensions** A lightweight Node.js scraper that extracts video sources from streaming sites.

 > **Disclaimer:**